w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/_cs-nosql.md

 ::::{.columns}
 ::: {.column width=50%}
-The relational model is *data driven*
+The relational model is *data-driven*

 - It represents concepts as relations and relationships.